Boomerang Magazine: Classic Audio for Kids

 Those of us who have been homeschooling a while know that sometimes the best resources aren’t the newest or flashiest.
 That’s the case with Boomerang Audio Magazine for kids.
 I have a stack of these on cassette (have you heard of cassette tapes?) and another stack on CD, and I simply can’t bear to part with them, even though they are long outgrown at our house.

-Today, classic Boomerang episodes are available for download, making them easier than ever to access from any device that can handle MP3s.
-You and your kids can listen to a free sample of each of the featured Boomerang segments to get a feel for the audio magazine to see if you want to buy, or just because — they’re free and wonderful!
+Today, classic Boomerang audio magazine episodes are available for download after purchase, making them easier than ever to access from any device that can handle MP3s.
+You and your kids can listen to a free sample of each of the featured Boomerang segments to get a feel for the Boomerang audio magazine to see if you want to buy, or just because — they’re free and wonderful!

 The customer service is personal and quirky.
 When I wrote to David to make sure they were still in business, he remembered my name from long ago mailing lists.
 He also explained that he no longer uses an online storefront, deciding to go a less technological route to thwart hackers he has tired of dealing with.